nerves-project/nerves/docs/Systems.md

 The [Buildroot user manual](http://nightly.buildroot.org/manual.html) can be very helpful, especially if you need to add a package.
 The various Nerves system repositories have examples of many common use cases, so check them out as well.

+## Creating an Artifact

+Building a Nerves system can require a lot of system resources and often takes a long time to complete.
+Once you are satisfied with the configuration of your Nerves system and you are ready to make a release you can create an artifact.
+An artifact is a pre-compiled version of your Nerves system that can be retrieved when calling `mix deps.get`.
+Artifacts will attempt to be retrieved using one of the helpers specified in the `artifact_sites` list in the `nerves_package` config.

+There are currently two different helpers, `{:github_releases, "orginization/repo"}` and `{:prefix, "url"}`. `artifact_sites` only declare the path of the location to the artifact.
+This is because the name of the artifact is defined by Nerves and used to download the correct one.
+The artifact name for a Nerves system follows the structure `<name>-portable-<version>-<checksum>.tar.gz`.
+The checksum at the end of the file is calculated based off the contents of the files and directories specified in the `checksum` list in the `nerves_package` configuration.
+It is important to note that if you modify contents of any of the `checksum` files or directories after creating the artifact, the artifact will not match and will not be used.
+Therefore, you first need to define the `artifact_sites` before creating the artifact.

+To construct a artifact, simply build the project and call `mix nerves.artifact` from within the directory of your custom Nerves system.
+For example, if your system name is `custom_system` and the version is `0.1.0` you will see a file similar to `custom_system-portable-0.1.0-ABCDEF0.tar.gz` in your current working directory.
+This file should be placed in the location specified by the `artifact_sites`.
+If you are using the Github releases helper, you will need to create a release from your tag on Github and then upload the file.